 Glaciers & Lake

-Panoramic Views Of Majestic Snow-capped Mountains
+Panoramic Views of Majestic Snow-Capped Mountains

 The Manaslu Circuit trek is well-known for its stunning panoramic views of snow-capped peaks.
 As trekkers pass through diverse landscapes, they’ll be treated to astonishing vistas of some of the impressive towering peaks.
 Key mountain views along the trek include Mount Manaslu, the eighth-highest peak in the world, and the second-highest peak in the Mansiri Himal range, Himalchuli.
 Likewise, trekkers can glimpse peaks, including the Ganesh Himal range, Shringi Himal, Larkya Peak, and Annapurna II.